mco-gh/pylearn/content/en/lessons/8 Files/_index.md

 </ul>
 </li>
 <li>All the things we've worked with so far (variables, functions, program statements) reside in main memory.</li>
-<li>We'll save information across program executions using disk storage in units we call files.</li>
+<li>We can save information across program executions using disk storage in units we call files.</li>
 </ul>
 </div>
 </div>